Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: One-loop determinants

 where $\omega$ is defined in equation (2.17) of \cite{Inglese:2023tyc} as the fugacity for the angular momentum relative to the additional $S^1$ factor present in that work.
-It is interesting that this quantity appears non-trivially in our purely two-dimensional calculation on $\mathbb{\Sigma}$, a result which was also anticipated in their computation of $\mathcal{N}=(2,2)$ one-loop determinants.
+From a 3d perspective, $L_0$ may be related to the radius of $S^1$ in the analogous localisation calculation on $\mathbb{\Sigma}\times S^1$.

-One advantage of our calculation relative to \cite{Inglese:2023wky, Inglese:2023tyc, Pittelli:2024ugf} is that by working with the cohomological complex and the square root form of the one-loop determinant \eqref{eq:prelogNozm}, we are able to entirely fix the phase factors which appear in the computation of the one-loop determinant (notice that a factor of $\sigma =-1$ is ignored in equation (3.83) of \cite{Inglese:2023tyc}).
+One advantage of our calculation relative to \cite{Inglese:2023wky, Inglese:2023tyc, Pittelli:2024ugf} is that by working with the cohomological complex and the square root form of the one-loop determinant \eqref{eq:prelogNozm}, we are able to entirely fix the various factors which appear in the computation of the one-loop determinant (notice that as well as the powers of $L/L_0$, a factor of $\sigma_- =-1$ is ignored in equation (3.83) of \cite{Inglese:2023tyc}).
 We will see that a similar accounting occurs when computing the one-loop determinant using the index method on the fields in the cohomological complex.

 The one-loop determinant \eqref{eq: one-loop-eigenmodes} is for the chiral multiplet with gauge/flavour symmetry group $\mathcal{G} = U(1)$ but can also be leveraged in a straightforward manner in order to compute the analogous expressions for an arbitrary gauge/flavour group, as well as the vector multiplet one-loop result.
 For a gauge/flavour symmetry group $\mathcal{G}$ where the fields transform in a representation $\mathfrak{R}_\mathcal{G}$ with weight $\varrho$, the chiral multiplet one-loop determinant can be obtained from the abelian case via the substitutions